juanramoncarceles/el-rebost-astra-child-theme/README.md

 - **Special**: Products that behave like the regular ones but that doesn't count to reach the minimum price for home delivery.
 They rely on regular home delivery products to reach the minimum.
   - Shipping class slug: **no-shipping-no-count**

+---

+All shipping methods have a field "Información extra para mostrar" to set a message that is displayed under the method.

+The shipping method flat_rate also has the options "Coste mínimo" and "Precio antes del mínimo" to set a minimum price for the regular price to apply, and to show an alternative price if the cart total is below the minimum.
+In case the minimum cost is set but the price below minimum is not set the method will not be displayed if the cart total is below the minimum.

+---

+### Sell by weight

+To sell by weight the weight unit is the one set in: *WooCommerce > Settings > Products > Measurements > Weight unit* The available amounts are 20, 50 and 100, beacuse it was designed for "g".
+The price set in the product page for products sold by weight is the price for 1Kg of the product.